Tribal Clean Transportation:

 ITEP was designated as the technical assistance provider in the Trust Agreement that established the Indian Tribe Trust.
 Over the course of four annual funding cycles ITEP’s team conducted outreach to inform Tribes about the Indian Tribe Trust and how it might benefit their communities, worked with nearly 200 Tribes to answer questions about the program, and helped tribal staff complete the documents required to participate in the program from start to finish.Tribal Projects

 By the end of 2021 the four funding cycles established in the Trust Agreement were complete.
-There are some funds remaining in the Tribal Trust account, however, and on October 23, 2023 the Trustee announced a program to distribute the remaining money to all 119 designated beneficiaries of the VW Settlement.
-Funds will be allocated on a population basis as in the previous funding rounds, with allocations for each beneficiary Tribe announced by December 5, 2023.
-If they want to participate, Tribes will then have until December 20 to opt into the program by completing some simple paperwork certifying that they will use the funds for environmental mitigation projects that reduce emissions of NOx.
-Participating Tribes will have 18 months to spend the money and submit a final report to the Trustee on how they used the funds.
-ITEP will continue to provide technical assistance as needed until all the funds are dispensed and the program is closed out.For questions please contact program manager Mark Daniels, at (Mark.Daniels@nau.edu)
+There were some funds remaining in the Tribal Trust account, however, and on October 23, 2023 the Trustee announced a program to distribute the remaining money to all designated beneficiaries of the VW Settlement.
+Funds were allocated on a population basis as in the previous funding rounds, but the paperwork and rules around how the funds could be used was relaxed to make the money as widely available as possible.
+In the end 88 of the 119 beneficiary Tribes (74%) decided to participate in the final distribution, and approximately $4 million was was given to those Tribes to fund projects that reduce NOx emissions.
+Participating Tribes had 18 months to spend the money and submit a final report to the Trustee on how they used the funds.
+ITEP continued to provide technical assistance as needed until all the final reports were submitted and the program was closed out on June 29, 2025.For questions please contact program manager Mark Daniels, at (Mark.Daniels@nau.edu)